nasa/cumulus/docs/deployment/config_descriptions.md

 ### vpc

 Configure your virtual private cloud.
-You can find the VPC Id, subnets, and IPv4 CIDR values on the [VPC Dashboard](https://console.aws.amazon.com/vpc/home?region=us-east-1#). `vpcId` from [Your VPCs](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:), and `subnets` [here](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:).
+You can find the VPC Id, subnets, and security group values on the [VPC Dashboard](https://console.aws.amazon.com/vpc/home?region=us-east-1#). `vpcId` from [Your VPCs](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:), and `subnets` [here](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:).
 When you choose a subnet, be sure to also note its availability zone, which is used to configure `ecs`.
+The security group MUST allow HTTP(S) traffic (port 443).
+Optionally, SSH traffic should be allowed to SSH into ECS instances.

 Note: The console links are specific to `us-east-1`.
 Use the corresponding links for your region.